PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-04 20:27:30
+Last updated: 2024-04-04 20:28:03
-Random Quote: I watched Jane die.
-I was there.
-And I watched her die. - Walter White
+Random Quote: I was in the desert.
+But if visiting the sands were a crime, the line of sinners would be longer than the Nile. - Arthur Harrow